 Compared with the Blue Ox, which is at a very similar price bracket, it does lack the weight rating but the Equal-i-zer makes up with for it with the impressive sway control.

-Overall, it is one the best weight distribution hitches with sway control, with the Equal-i-zer’s impressive 4 point system being the main selling point.
+It is one the best weight distribution hitches with sway control, with the Equal-i-zer’s 4 point system being the main selling point.
 Sway control is a major feature and this system is by far the best within this article.Check it Out

-For those looking for an affordable weight distribution hitch, the Eaz-Lift Camco Elite is the best option.
-Unlike other cheap hitches, this model includes everything that you require, which includes sway control.
+For those looking for an affordable weight distribution hitch, the Eaz-Lift Elite is the best option.
+Unlike other cheap hitches, this system includes everything that you require, which includes the desirable sway control.

-Other features of the Eaz-Lift Camco Elite include:
+Other features of the Eaz-Lift Elite System include:

 - 600, 800, 1,000 and 1,200 LBS tongue weight options